 Thank you for your interest in participating in the Penn Superfund Research Program.
 These studies are important for residents of Ambler as well as all people who are exposed to asbestos around the world.
 If you'd like to learn more about asbestos and it's history in Ambler, click here.

 MEASURE: How does asbestos exposure lead to Mesothelioma?

-WHAT: This is a 45-60 minute interview with you about possible sources of exposure to asbestos in Ambler, PA.
-We will provide you with a $25 gift card at the completion of the interview.
+WHAT: This is a 20-30 minute survey with you about possible sources of exposure to asbestos in Ambler, PA.
+We will provide you with a $25 gift card at the completion of the survey.

-- Have you or your family members ever lived in the greater Ambler, PA area?
+- Have you or your family members ever lived in the greater Ambler area before 1983?